apache/spark/docs/python-programming-guide.md

 ## IPython

-It is also possible to launch PySpark in [IPython](http://ipython.org), the enhanced Python interpreter.
+It is also possible to launch the PySpark shell in [IPython](http://ipython.org), the enhanced Python interpreter.
 PySpark works with IPython 1.0.0 and later.
 To use IPython, set the `IPYTHON` variable to `1` when running `bin/pyspark`: